Beyond the balance sheet—M&A transactions and private company due diligence

 This remains a debated issue and as a result, a share purchase agreement would usually seek to specify whether the seller’s warranties will be qualified by the buyer’s actual or constructive knowledge.

-Olivia Bailhe is in the corporate and commercial team, advising across a range of issues, including mergers and acquisitions, finance and corporate restructuring.
+The corporate and commercial team advises across a range of issues, including mergers and acquisitions, finance and corporate restructuring.

 Get in touch